advimman/lama/README.md

 * FID is from [mseitzer](https://github.com/mseitzer/pytorch-fid)

 ## Citation
-If you found this code useful please cite
+If you found this code useful, please cite
 ```
 @article{suvorov2021resolution,
   title={Resolution-robust Large Mask Inpainting with Fourier Convolutions},